udioeater/guild-docs/README.md

 exec jekyll serve --baseurl '/guild-docs' " will get Jekyll running locally on port 4000

 Another option, to take advantage of the dev configuration, is to run the following:
-" bundle exec jekyll serve -config _config.yml,_config_dev.yml "
+" bundle exec jekyll serve --config _config.yml,_config_dev.yml "
 This will load the two config files and override values in the first one with values from the second.